Gibraltar: Armed forces

 In January 2007, the Ministry of Defence announced that the private company Serco would provide services to the base.
-The announcement resulted in the affected trade unions striking.
+The announcement resulted in extensive negotiations with the relevant trade unions.

-Gibraltar has an important role in UKSIGINT and provides a vital strategic part of the United Kingdom communications gathering and monitoring network in the Mediterranean and North Africa.
+Gibraltar has an important role in signals intelligence gathering, serving as a vital strategic part of the United Kingdom communications gathering and monitoring network in the Mediterranean and North Africa.

-Gibraltar was one of four Imperial fortress colonies, along with Bermuda, Halifax, Nova Scotia (until the Confederation of Canada), and Malta.
+Historically, Gibraltar was one of four Imperial fortress colonies, along with Bermuda, Halifax, Nova Scotia and Malta.

-Sister cities
+Sister cities and twin towns

 Gibraltar has one sister city, as designated by Sister Cities International: